br00kebry4nt/Final-Game/README.md

 What did you learn?
   The importance of structuring decision trees for clear, logical progression.
-  How to use Python libraries (random, time) to create dynamic and interactive elements.
+  How to use Python libraries (time) to create dynamic and interactive elements.

 Where did you get stuck?
   Timer Mechanic: Implementing a countdown while allowing simultaneous input was challenging.